aws-samples/building-bots-on-aws/2_CodeManagement/README.md

 Each of the following sections provides an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.

 ### 1. Create AWS CodeCommit credentials
-Create an IAM user with CodeCommitFullAccess permissions, generate Git credentials and save them to a safe place on your computer.
+Create an IAM user with AWSCodeCommitFullAccess permissions, generate Git credentials and save them to a safe place on your computer.

 **:white_check_mark: Step-by-step directions**